 Eagles, hawks, vultures and ravens soar over the cliffs and ridges of Saturna and shorebirds like gulls, ducks, geese, oystercatchers and herons can be seen on the waterfront.
 And closer to "home", the Lodge gardens attract a myriad of hummingbirds, butterflies and dragonflies during the summer.

 Saturna Island is home to a number of artists working in a variety of media.
-While few have regular open studio hours, all welcome studio visits with advanced notice.
+Many have regular open studio hours, all welcome studio visits with advanced notice.
 Please consult the Saturna Island Tourism Association (SITA) brochure or website (www.saturnatourism.com) for artist contact information.
+The Lodge walls are adorned with local artist's work that is available for purcahse.

 "Wonderful lodge and beautiful island.
 The innkeepers are very friendly and accommodating.
 Thank you for a wonderful time.
 We will be back."